 You’ve taken the time to craft a highly effective proposal.
-Don’t let specific details slip by you—details that show your client that they matter.
+Don’t let specific details slip by you — details that show your client that they matter.

-Polished Proposals Seal the Deal
+Polished Proposal Writing Can Seal the Deal

-- Writing in the active voice
+- Write in the active voice

 Final Thoughts on How to Make a Business Proposal

-Make this first impression count, and your chances of success will increase many times over.
+Now that you know how to write a business proposal make your first impression count, and your chances of success will increase many times over.